 Jonathan Joestar.
 Nicknamed JoJo.
 Just a 12 year old boy minding his own business in 1880s Victorian England.
 One day, his father announces that Dio Brando is moving in with them, and Dio proceeds to push him out of his father's favor and ruin his life in every way possible.
 Jonathan, however, puts up with Dio, managing to get beyond it all and become an archaeologist.
 He researches a Mesoamerican stone mask that was in his father's collection, that, at first, appears to be a trap that kills the wearer.
 JoJo then finds out that Dio plans to kill his father and races to get an antidote from the evil Wang Chan with his newfound friend Robert E. O. Speedwagon.
 After getting the cure, the two men save JoJo's father and fight Dio, who, during the fight, shows that he has used the mask on himself and not died but become a vampire, and burns down Jonathan's house and escapes.
 JoJo and Speedwagon meet the Italian William Antonio Zeppeli, who teaches JoJo the vampire-killing fighting style Hamon (Ripple) to beat Dio.
 JoJo, Speedwagon, and Zeppeli go to a European village and face off with Dio.
-After defeating Dio, he and the love of his life, Erina prepare to go to America for their honeymoon.
-However, Dio, still alive from the fight, albeit a head at this point, ambushes them and turns almost everyone on the boat into a zombie.
-Dio intending to use his body as his host, lands a fatal blow onto him, but with his last breath he sacrifices himself to bring him well providing Erina and the infant, Elisabeth would later become Lisa Lisa, with a means of escape.
-After 100 years under the sea, Dio remerges with his head now attached to Jonathan's body.
+After defeating Dio, he and the love of his life, Erina, prepare to go to America for their honeymoon.
+However, Dio, still alive from the fight (albeit a head at this point), ambushes them and turns almost everyone on the boat into a zombie.
+Intending to use his body as his host, Dio lands a fatal blow on him, but with his last breath, Jonathan sacrifices himself to take him with him, providing Erina and an infant with a means of escape.
+After 100 years under the sea, Dio reemerges with his head now attached to Jonathan's body

 Robert E. O. Speedwagon